poozipotti/spotify_constellations/Readme.md

 will be spent on ease of navigation and new features.

 > Spotify Constellations is still in an unfinished state and does not have a player implemented yet.
-> To be able to start Constellations make sure to have spotify running in the background start playing a song.
+> To acess spotify constellation open spotify and start playing a song.

 ## Spotify Setup instructions